sebsauvage/Shaarli/doc/md/Server-configuration.md

 # https://httpd.apache.org/docs/current/mod/mod_rewrite.html
 sudo a2enmod rewrite

+# mod_headers must be enabled to set custom headers from the server config
+sudo a2enmod headers

 # mod_version must only be enabled if you use Apache 2.2 or lower
 # https://httpd.apache.org/docs/current/mod/mod_version.html
 # sudo a2enmod version